 Read this guide about DNS leaks to learn more about why you want to test for DNS leaks and it also shows you other methods for preventing leaks.

 You can connect multiple clients to one server.
 Follow the configuration above and add a

 [Peer] section to the server configuration file for each client.
 Make sure that you assign a unique IP address for each client.

 Don't forget to restart WireGuard on Linux after you changed the configuration:

 wg-quick down wg0 && wg-quick up wg0

-I'm running the Windows client now for a few days, and even it's a pre-release it is remarkably stable and works without any problems.
+I've been running the Windows client for a few days, and even though it's a pre-release, it is remarkably stable and works without any problems.

 One feature I like is that the Windows version of WireGuard remembers the VPN connection state.
-When you reboot Windows while WireGuard is connected to the server, the software automatically reconnects and re-establishes the VPN tunnel when it starts up.
+So when you reboot Windows while WireGuard is connected to the server, the software automatically reconnects and re-establishes the VPN tunnel when it starts up.
 This prevents you from accidentally connecting without a VPN.